-The Board determines the compensation of the independent directors of the Corporation based on the recommendation of the Compensation Committee.
+The Compensation Committee recommends, and the Board approves, the compensation of the independent directors of the Corporation.
 The Compensation Committee believes that the independent directors of the Corporation should be compensated in a form and amount which is appropriate and which is customary for comparable organizations, having regard for such matters as time commitment, responsibility and trends in director compensation.